-The residential Pune project of the Company is progressing as per schedule.
-The Company iscommitted and has focus on quality and timely delivery of the project and alsodeveloping brand image for the Company.
-The growth and long term prospects of the Company are encouraging.
+The Pune project of the Company is progressing as per schedule.
+The Company iscommitted and has focus on quality and timely delivery of the project and to develop brandimage for the Company.
+Considering the market response to the Project the growth and longterm prospects of the Company are encouraging.

 (f) Internal Control Systems and their Adequacy:

 The Company has proper and adequate systems of internal control.
-The internal controlsystems of the company are designed to ensure the financial and other records arereliable for preparing the financial statements and other data and for accountability ofassets.
+The internal controlsystems of the company are designed to ensure that the financial and other records arereliable for preparing the financial statements and other data and for accountability ofassets.